kth-step/HolBA/examples/tutorial/5-wp/README.md

                         else bir_exp_false``;
 ```

 Note that this maps all labels apart from `0x40` onto `bir_exp_false`, meaning the the contract will ensure those are not reached.
-In other words, you could say they are blacklisted.
+In other words, you could say they are in an exclude list.
 Specifically, this is done for `0x48`.

 Just like `prog_tm`, this otherwise holds just an abbreviation for the postcondition, so we also need the definitions needed to see the concrete BIR expression.
 As for the function needed to obtain a BIR expression from the above, this is also given in `bir_wp_interfaceLib`: